-22.214.171.124 Our organization is committed to protecting the privacy of the personal information of its employees, members, customers and supporters.
-We value the trust of those we deal with, and of the public, and recognize that maintaining this trust requires that we be transparent and accountable in how we treat the information that you choose to share with us.
+Catholic Christian Outreach (CCO) is committed to protecting the privacy of the personal information of its members, customers and supporters.
+It values the trust of those it deals with, and of the public, and recognizes that maintaining this trust requires that it be transparent and accountable in how it treats the information that individuals choose to share with CCO.

-Other persons, or organizations who act for, or on behalf of CCO are also required to comply with the principles and the comply with the principles and the Policy and will be given restricted access to personal information solely to perform the services provided for CCO.
+Other persons or organizations who act for or on behalf of CCO are also required to comply with the principles and the Policy and will be given restricted access to personal information solely to perform the services provided for CCO.

 Any inquiry, request or concern related to privacy matters should be made in writing to CCO and sent to:

 Personal Information Compliance Officer